Who are we?

-This is just about new technology but changing the way in which we work and care for our patients every day.
+This is not just about new technology but changing the way in which we work and care for our patients every day.
 We want to empower our patients by providing them with better information and to create a modern digital working experience for our workforce.

 What is Apollo?

 Beverly Bryant, chief digital information officer: Let me tell you about the Apollo programme.
 Guy’s and St Thomas', King's College Hospital and Royal Brompton and Harefield are all coming together to implement Epic.
 It's an extremely exciting and ambitious programme of work.
 We're going to completely transform the way we work and the way that we care for patients.

 We currently use a number of IT systems and paper records to log the information about the patient and to retrieve information, and this is not the best use of our clinicians' time, having to log in and out of different systems.
 We're going to be working with Epic to implement one source of information; we call it an EHR or an electronic health record.
 There will be one record and everything they need to do to help manage and care for patients will be done through this one system.

 Khola Khan, lead pharmacist – innovation and improvement: Every single person who's involved in a patient's care will have access to the patient record, whether the patient's in hospital, in a community clinic or in their own home.

 Ugo Ogbonna-Godfrey, maternity matron: We will have more time to spend with the patient and a complete overview of their care.

 Beverly Bryant: We want to give our staff a modern digital experience that really helps them to give the best possible quality of care they can to their patients.